Venezuela

 president.

-Territorial Disputes: Venezuela claims all of
+Territorial Disputes: Claims all of

 the area west of the Essequibo River in Guyana (as Guayana